Karcikovas/task-cli-go/README.md

 - List all tasks
 - List all tasks that are done
 - List all tasks that are not done
 - List all tasks that are in progress

-Missing feature list:
-1. List by status (done, not done, in progress)
+- List by status (done, not done, in progress)

-Functional requirements:
+Non Functional requirements:
 1. Add Tests for storage service unit test
 2. Add Tests for Task Service unit test
 3. Add Integration test for Commands